quwin/UnderTheGun/README.md

 ---

 ## 🪟 Windows Installation
-1. Go to the Releases tab and download `utg_windows.zip`: https://github.com/24parida/shark-2.0/releases
+1. Go to the Releases tab and download `UnderTheGun_1.1.0_windows.zip`: https://github.com/quwin/UnderTheGun/releases
 2. Unzip the folder
 3. Inside the folder, double-click underthegun.exe
 4. Windows may warn you about an untrusted app — click More Options → Run Anyway